 Why We Love National Hair Day

-It's a day to break the monotony and do something fun with your hair!
+It's easy to get stuck in a hair rut.
+So, today, break the monotony and do something fun with your hair!

 And many men too!
 So it's great that we have a day to celebrate our hair.